VictorZakharov/pinwin/README.md

 I would like to thank below people and communities for making this project happen:
 - StackOverflow, for [this answer](http://stackoverflow.com/questions/17897646/gma-useractivitymonitor-setwindowshookex-error-126) (special thanks to [Hans Passant](http://stackoverflow.com/users/17034/hans-passant)) and [this answer](http://stackoverflow.com/questions/4604023/unable-to-read-another-applications-caption) (special thanks to [Tergiver](http://stackoverflow.com/users/351385/tergiver)).
+- StackOverflow, thanks to [Barmak Shemirani](https://stackoverflow.com/users/4603670/barmak-shemirani) for [suggestion](https://stackoverflow.com/a/60807482/897326) on [How to compute total width of title bar buttons for 3rd party window on windows 10](https://stackoverflow.com/questions/60806098/compute-total-width-of-title-bar-buttons-for-3rd-party-window-on-windows-10).
 - Creators of [Inno Setup](http://www.jrsoftware.org/isinfo.php), developer-friendly installer tool with a flat learning curve.